The Traitors Canada season 1

 The first season of the Canadian television series The Traitors Canada premiered on CTV on October 2, 2023, with episodes being released weekly.
-The season was won by Mike D'Urzo, as a traitor, with Gurleen Maan, placing as runners-up, as a faithful.
+The season was won by Mike D'Urzo, as a traitor, with Gurleen Maan, placing as runner-up, as a faithful.

 Production

 The season is produced similar to its American counterpart.
 However, the show is filmed at an historic manor, The Manoir Rouville-Campbell in Mont-Saint-Hilaire in the Montérégie région.

 The first season of The Traitors Canada featured ten former reality television participants and ten members of the general public.

 Format

 The contestants arrived at the castle and are referred to as the "Faithful."
 Among them are the "Traitors," a group of contestants secretly selected by the host, Karine Vanasse.
 Each night, the Traitors would decide who to "murder," and that same contestant would leave the game.
 After the end of each day, where the contestants participated in various challenges to add money to the prize fund, they would participate in the Round Table, where they must decide who to banish from the game, trying to identify the Traitor.

 If all the remaining players are Faithful, then the prize money is divided evenly among them.
 However, if any Traitors remain, they win the entire pot.